pietrosaveri/DL_exam/README.md

 This project focuses on performing image segmentation using a U-Net architecture.
 The goal is to classify each pixel of an image into one of six predefined classes.
 The project involves loading a dataset of satellite images and their corresponding masks, preprocessing the data through resizing, augmentation, shuffling, one-hot encoding, and normalization.
 Hyperparameter tuning and nested cross-validation are employed to find the optimal model configuration.

-## Requirements

-The project requires the following Python libraries:

-*   `numpy`: For numerical operations and array manipulation.
-*   `cv2`: OpenCV library for image processing, specifically for resizing.
-*   `matplotlib.pyplot`: For visualizing images and training results.
-*   `pickle`: For loading the dataset from a pickle file.
-*   `tensorflow`: Deep learning framework for building and training the U-Net model.
-*   `imgaug`: For image augmentation techniques.
-*   `sklearn`: For data splitting (train-test split) and shuffling.
-*   `keras.utils.to_categorical`: For one-hot encoding the masks.
-*   `keras_tuner`: For hyperparameter tuning.
-*   `visualkeras`: For visualizing the model architecture.

 ## Data

 The dataset is loaded from the pickle file hosted on the GitHub repository.
 It consists of satellite images and their corresponding segmentation masks.